oopsmonk/documentation/chronicle/1.1/tutorials/run-a-permanode.md

 In this step, you download Chronicle from GitHub and configure it to connect to your local Scylla node.

-To reduce the latency between Chronicle and the Scylla node, it's best to install Chronicle in the same datacenter as your Scylla node.
-For more information about datacenters, see the [Scylla University](https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/topic/datacenter/).

 1. Clone the repository and change into the `chronicle.rs` directory

     ```bash